rust-lang/book/nostarch/chapter20.md

 in a moment, so we need to add them as dependencies.
 Add the following to the *Cargo.toml* file for `hello_macro_derive`:

-Filename: hello_macro_derive/Cargo.toml
+hello_macro_derive/Cargo.toml

 ```
 [lib]
 proc-macro = true

 [dependencies]
-syn = "1.0"
+syn = "2.0"
 quote = "1.0"
 ```

-To start defining the procedural macro, place the code in Listing 19-31 into your *src/lib.rs* file for the `hello_macro_derive` crate.
+To start defining the procedural macro, place the code in Listing 20-32 into your *src/lib.rs* file for the `hello_macro_derive` crate.
 Note that this code won’t compile until we add a definition for the `impl_hello_macro` function.

-Filename: hello_macro_derive/src/lib.rs
+hello_macro_derive/src/lib.rs

 ```
 use proc_macro::TokenStream;
 use quote::quote;
-use syn;

 #[proc_macro_derive(HelloMacro)]
 pub fn hello_macro_derive(input: TokenStream) -> TokenStream {
     // Construct a representation of Rust code as a syntax tree
-    // that we can manipulate
+    // that we can manipulate.
     let ast = syn::parse(input).unwrap();

-    // Build the trait implementation
+    // Build the trait implementation.
     impl_hello_macro(&ast)
 }
 ```

-Listing 19-31: Code that most procedural macro crates will require in order to process Rust code
+Listing 20-32: Code that most procedural macro crates will require in order to process Rust code

 Notice that we’ve split the code into the `hello_macro_derive` function, which is responsible for parsing the `TokenStream`, and the `impl_hello_macro`